1010101/Foundations/Readme.md

 ***

-**0.2 Alpha Release**

-This is the very first release and is intended to show the general concept and get people testing and providing feedback.
-As this is a first alpha release is has little testing, is generally incomplete and may well destroy your life.
-Back up you save games before using and be aware that I do *not* guarantee to maintain compatibility with it in future versions.

-Special thanks to every other mod author for making my game awesome and having source code I can learn from!

 **How do I use it?**

 The mod currently adds two new parts to the structural tab.
 These parts are based on the stock structural panels and are intended to be the foundation of any structures you want to build.
 Right clicking on them while they are touching the ground will give you the option to attach them, fixing them in place.